 Colleges of Arts and Sciences

-The Colleges of Arts and Sciences are comprised of four colleges that offer an integrated curriculum leading to baccalaureate and graduate degrees, minors, and certificates in their respective colleges.
-Each college includes an administrative unit and a number of academic departments and programs.
+The Colleges of Arts and Sciences (A&S) are comprised of four colleges that offer an integrated curriculum leading to baccalaureate and graduate degrees, minors, and certificates in their respective colleges.
+Each college includes an administrative unit, an advising unit, and a number of academic departments and programs.

 An excellent education is the primary mission of UH Manoa, and the Colleges of Arts and Sciences is at the heart of this mission, providing students with a comprehensive learning experience in a vibrant academic climate.

-Students who earn their degrees in one of the Colleges of Arts and Sciences will find that the programs of the colleges are designed with the conviction that, beyond the core curriculum, liberally educated persons should have both broad exposure to and an intensive knowledge of at least one field of the arts, the humanities, the languages, the natural sciences, or the social sciences.
-An ideal education, based in the liberal arts, prepares students for productive lives and careers, enlightened citizenship, and lifelong learning.
-The colleges strive to enhance excellent learning opportunities by promoting active student participation.
+Students who earn their degrees in one of the Colleges of Arts and Sciences will find that an ideal education, based in the liberal arts, prepares students for productive lives and careers, enlightened citizenship, and lifelong learning.
+The colleges enhance students' learning opportunities by promoting active participation.

 Degrees, Minors and Certificates

-For a listing of the degrees, minors, and certificates offered by the Colleges of Arts and Sciences, see table.
+For a listing of the degrees, minors, and certificates offered by the Colleges of Arts and Sciences, see table on p.
+88.

 Bachelor's Degrees: Bachelor of Arts (BA), Bachelor of Fine Arts (BFA), Bachelor of Music (BMus), Bachelor of Science (BS)